ougoah/ougoah.github.io/_pages/about.md

   - /about.html
 ---

-## Hi, I'm Hao Guo.
+## Welcome!

-I'm currently an Assistant Professor at the Yau Mathematical Sciences Center at Tsinghua University.
+I'm an Assistant Professor at the Yau Mathematical Sciences Center (YMSC) at Tsinghua University.

+On this website you can find a list of my written work and information about my teaching and organisational activities, past and present.

-Prior to this, I was a Visiting Assistant Professor at Texas A&M University.
-I received my Ph.D. in December 2018 from the University of Adelaide under the supervision of Mathai Varghese and Hang Wang.
+Before coming to Tsinghua, I was a postdoc at Texas A&M University under the guidance of [Guoliang Yu](https://www.math.tamu.edu/~guoliangyu/).
+I received my Ph.D. in December 2018 from the University of Adelaide under the direction of [Mathai Varghese](http://www.maths.adelaide.edu.au/mathai.varghese/) and [Hang Wang](https://math.ecnu.edu.cn/~wanghang/intro_c.html?language=2&id=204).

-I am interested in understanding connections between geometry, group theory, and topology using ideas from functional analysis and algebra.
-So far my research has mostly centred around index theory, which lies at the intersection of these areas.
+My current research can be understood as part of a broader attempt to discern connections between geometry, group theory, and topology using tools from functional analysis and algebra.
+My work has centred around index theory, an area that lies at the intersection of these branches of mathematics.

-Here is a more detailed [CV](https://drive.google.com/file/d/1LqtzozQGQCMIsoV0Y3dlHbgq3F6zohd2/view?usp=sharing) (updated April 2022).
+Click [here](https://drive.google.com/file/d/1LqtzozQGQCMIsoV0Y3dlHbgq3F6zohd2/view?usp=sharing) for a more detailed CV.